-AM.7 Veterinary medicines, their containers and administration equipment must be disposed of responsibly REVISED AM.7.a Expired and unusable medicines awaiting disposal are stored separately to in-use medicines AM.7.b Used needles and blades are stored in a dedicated sharps container pending disposal R Medicine disposal records Waste transfer note/receipt AM.7.c Records of medicine disposal are kept, detailing: identity of medicine batch/bottle number quantity date of disposal route of disposal AM.7.d Medicines, their containers and administration equipment are disposed of through the supplier, a registered waste disposal contractor or local authority, referring to the product literature for further guidance AM.7.e Unused AI packs, which contain antibiotics, are disposed of as pharmacy waste not in the general waste AM.8 Key Total antibiotics used must be collated and uploaded onto AHDB Pork's electronic medicine book (eMB) AM.8.a Data is uploaded on a quarterly basis, within 6 weeks from the last day of each quarter Previous four eMB reports GUIDANCE NB this is only required for antibiotics, not other medicines administered, although producers are medicines or feed additives.
-It is not a requirement to use eME free to do this if they wish.
-3 as a daily record of AM.8.1 Collated antibiotic data must be reviewed at least annually with the designated vet AM.8.1.a As part of the review the vet makes recommendations for alternative disease prevention and control measures to minimise prophylactic use of antibiotics, where possible R Record of review
+AM.7.a AM.7 R Expired and unusable medicines awaiting disposal are Veterinary medicines, their containers stored separately to in-use medicines and administration equipment must be ■ Medicine disposed of responsibly REVISED disposal records AM.7.b ■ Waste transfer Used needles and blades are stored in a dedicated note/receipt sharps container pending disposal AM.7.c Records of medicine disposal are kept, detailing: identity of medicine - batch/bottle number quantity date of disposal - route of disposal AM.7.d Medicines, their containers and administration equipment are disposed of through the supplier, a registered waste disposal contractor or local authority, referring to the product literature for further guidance AM.7.e Unused AI packs, which contain antibiotics, are disposed of as pharmacy waste not in the general waste AM.8.a AM.8 Key Data is uploaded on a quarterly basis, within 6 weeks Total antibiotics\ used must be collated from the last day of each quarter and uploaded onto AHDB Pork's electronic ■ Previous four medicine book (eMB) eMB reports

+\NB this is only required for antibiotics, not other medicines or feed additives.
+It is not a requirement to use eMB as a daily record of medicines administered, although producers are free to do this if they wish.

+AM.8.1

+Collated antibiotic data must be reviewed at least annually with the designated vet REVISED

+AM.8.1.a

+As part of the review the vet makes recommendations for alternative disease prevention and control measures to minimise prophylactic use of antibiotics, where possible